 Other than calls and messaging, I try to leverage my phone for different work activities.

 - Tethering is one of the obvious go-to actions when I’m working from a coffee shop.
+This process is a VPN for security purposes which also lets me connect to our intranet (accessible from a static IP).
 I run a VPN for security purposes which also lets me connect to our intranet (accessible from a static IP).